Listen (31:15) The Golden Flute

 “Of course,” the proprietor said.

-”It’s so personal.
-Maybe he wants another color,” I said, suddenly realizing there weren't many choices for the colors of flutes.
+“It’s so personal.
+Maybe he wants another color,” I said, suddenly realizing there weren’t many choices in colors of flutes.

 “I doubt this would not please any player at any level,” the proprietor said, obviously offended at my suggestion that flutes might be preferred by color.

 “What’s the rush?
 Let him come here,” I argued to Jean.
-This gift had become her proclamation of her feminine attraction, intact and functioning.
+This gift had become a proclamation of her feminine attraction, intact and functioning.

 “It’s a surprise for the Gala.
 He’s to be honored, Carole.”
 Jean said.
 “There needs to be a tangible object.
 It’s the way to raise money.
 Trust me.”